platform-experience/serviceportal-best-practice/README.md

 ## Bindable Members at Top

   Place bindable members at the top of the context in alphabetical order.
-This makes it easy to read and at a glance you know exactly where to locate functions.
+This makes it easy to read and at a glance you know exactly which members are bound to the view and where to find the implementation details.

   ```javascript
   function FeedbackCardController() {